Russia's Petropavlovsk seeks to restructure debt with sanction-hit Gazprombank

-March 30 (Reuters) - Russian gold miner Petropavlovsk POG.L is in early talks with its advisers and Gazprombank GZPRI.MM to potentially restructure its debt after it was unable to pay interest due to sanctions on the Russian bank, it said on Wednesday.
+March 30 (Reuters) - Russian gold miner Petropavlovsk POG.L is in early talks with lender Gazprombank GZPRI.MM to restructure its debt with the sanction-hit Russian bank, it said on Wednesday.

+The potential restructuring comes as borrowers face hurdles in repaying the interest on their debts due to Western sanctions on Russian banks over the Ukraine crisis.

+Britain last week expanded its sanctions against several entities, including Gazprombank, one of the main channels for payments for Russian oil and gas.

 (Reporting by Yadarisa Shabong in Bengaluru; Editing by Anil D'Silva)